MaksimDzhangirov/backendBankExample/docs/part42-eng.md

 }
 ```

-Then voila, we've got a successful response, with all the user
+Then voilà, we've got a successful response, with all the user
 information and the access and refresh tokens.

 Awesome!